braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ---
 nav_title: Multivariate & A/B Testing
-article_title: Multivariate & A/B Testing
+article_title: Multivariate and A/B Testing
 page_order: 2
 page_type: reference
 description: "This reference article explains Multivariate and A/B Testing, their benefits, and how to create them with Braze."

 ---
-# Multivariate & a/b testing
+# Multivariate and A/B testing

-Multivariate & A/B Testing can be quickly utilized using our [Intelligent Selection]({{site.baseurl}}/user_guide/intelligence/intelligent_selection/) feature.
+Multivariate and A/B Testing can be quickly utilized using our [Intelligent Selection]({{site.baseurl}}/user_guide/intelligence/intelligent_selection/) feature.

 ## What are multivariate & a/b testing?